typeofweb-org/schema/README.md

 ### array

-Generates schema that will match all values specified in the schemas in the array.
+Creates a schema that matches arrays containing values specified by the schemas passed in the array.

 ```js
 const musicGenresSchema = array([string()]);